YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Once a call-in has done a call to ydb_exit(), a process can no longer do YottaDB call-ins

-Action: Either move or remove the inappropriate call-ins or move the gtm_exit call to a later point.
+Action: Either move or remove the inappropriate call-ins or move the ydb_exit call to a later point.

 ----------------
 CALLINTCOMMIT